apollosolutions/governance-example/example_governance_doc.md

 GraphQL's strengths lie in its ability to be descriptive and easy to understand.
 To that, we have a list of requirements to encourage a readable schema for consumers and developers alike.

+[Apollo also provides recommendations which we adhere to for the most part](https://www.apollographql.com/docs/technotes/tags/schema-design), but below are specific conventions we've landed on.
+We do recommend reading through Apollo's recommendations as they can be a useful tool to design better schemas.

 #### Naming Requirements

 We require GraphQL the following naming conventions:

 * Object names to be Pascal-case and singular
 * Fields to be camel-case
 * Enum values to be screaming snake-case